EngelLabs/engel-master/README.md

 - You should also have [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) and [Redis](https://redis.io/download/) set up.
 Check these links for some assistance
 - Check the [.env file example](./env-example) and fill in values as you see fit.
 It should be pretty self-explanatory.
 - Install `yarn` with `npm install -g yarn` or an alternative method.
-- Install dependencies by running `yarn --dev`
+- Install dependencies by running `yarn`
-- Build the project with `yarn run build`
+- Build the project with `yarn build`
 - Create a configuration for the current client state by running `yarn run config`
 - You can now run the project with `yarn bot` and `yarn web` to run the Discord bot and web server respectively.

 # Basic list of yarn commands